ShinozakiAichi/VladiCoreAPI/README.md

   admin moderation queue with approve/reject reasons, presigned photo confirmation, helpful voting, and automatic rating recomputation.
 - **Storage**: presigned PUT URLs for product/review photos with prefix enforcement and CDN-aware public URLs.
+- **CORS**: global wildcard policy so browser clients from any domain can call the API without preflight failures.
 - **Observability & resilience**: Serilog request logging with correlation IDs, RFC 7807 error responses, and rate limiting for review submissions.